ddunwoody/scapi/README.md

 What if I need help?
 --------------------

-The docs are great, and you can always email us at [scapi@biu.ac.il](mailto:scapi@biu.ac.il).
+See the [documentation](http://scapi.readthedocs.org/) for explanations, but if you get stuck we are always happy to help.
+Email us at [scapi@biu.ac.il](mailto:scapi@biu.ac.il) with any questions you have.

 Contributing to SCAPI
 ---------------------

-We will be very happy to receive contributions of new code that extends SCAPI (under the condition that it is cleanly written, well documented, and fits into the SCAPI design paradigm).
-We do love to see fresh [pull-requests](https://github.com/cryptobiu/scapi/pulls) in the morning! :)
+We will be very happy to receive contributions of [new code](https://github.com/cryptobiu/scapi/pulls) that extends SCAPI (under the condition that it is cleanly written, well documented, and fits into the SCAPI design paradigm).

-We also encourage you to open new [issues](https://github.com/cryptobiu/scapi/issues), but only if you really mean it!
+We also encourage you to open new [issues](https://github.com/cryptobiu/scapi/issues) and let us know of any problems you find, or any new features you feel are necessary.

 Licensing
 ---------